 The Bank has adopted the Citizen's Charter since 2000-01 which detailsthe duties and responsibilities of the Bank towards its customers.
 The charter isdisplayed at all the branches and Bank's website.

 4.1 Priority Sector Lending

-The Bank undertook awareness/sensitization programmes for all the branches forincreasing advances to agriculture by providing hassle freecredit to farmers.
+The Bank undertook awareness/sensitization program and locationaltrainings for the branches for increasing advances to agriculture by providing hassle freecredit to farmers.

 4.3 Micro Small and Medium Enterprises (MSME)